Oaik/COVID-Tracker/README.md

 After I integrataed Bootstrap into the front-end app I started to make the UI bettter

 ## UI-UX
-For each page I started to find inspiration to create it
+For each page I started to see a lot of websites to find an inspiration to create each page

-- Login page: I made something like facebook login page

-- Register page: I was thinking about a smart way to display the terms and policy that the user should accept in order to sign up so I decided to make the register form on the left and the some info with the terms on the right

-- profile page: inspired somehow with github profile page so you can see the basic info of your profile on the left and majority of the screen will show the logs

-- create log page:

-- Dashboard:

-I have collected images for the project from unsplash the images this is the list of images I have collected
+I have collected images for the project from unsplash this is the list of images I have collected
 - https://unsplash.com/photos/Q1p7bh3SHj8
 - https://unsplash.com/photos/Besxfn2Z8fo
 - https://unsplash.com/photos/Oz_J_FXKvIs